 Set your Retreat Schedule

 As you begin to plan, you will quickly discover that there will be scheduling conflicts.
-Know this as you begin and seek to plan a date and time that will work for most of the people who are interested in your retreat.
+Know this as you begin and choose a convenient date and time for most of the interested participants.
 Avoid major holiday weeks and weekends or times that are common for major family vacations or celebrations (spring break week, graduation ceremony, etc).
 Make it easy for your targeted participant group to say YES! to your retreat event.
 Be clear about the expected arrival and departure time.
-If there is a project class, ensure that the instructor receives a full schedule of the event and the times that she is expected to be teaching or assisting one-on-one with the participants.
+For a project class, ensure that the instructor receives a full event schedule, including the hours that she will teach or assist with one-on-one training.
 The schedule should also define any time that participants are expected to be gathered together, and when they will be on their own to craft or relax.

 Keep in mind that most creative projects also reduce stress.
 Crocheting is a wonderful way to break from the daily routine, connect with others who have a similar interest, and make new friends.